ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

     - Male
     - Female
     - Age
-    - No suspected confounding by race
+    - Potential update from SEER data?
+No suspected confounding by race
   * - Age at diagnosis
     - 2.2 (1.6, 3.0)
     - 1.7 (1.4, 2.1)
     - 65+
     - <65
     - None
-    - THIS PARAMETER MAY CHANGE PENDING UPDATE FROM SANOFI
+    -
   * - Renal function at diagnosis
     - 1.9 (1.4, 2.6)
     - 1.4 (1.1, 1.7)